 I was born in Berkshire in 1944 and studied singing, drama and guitar at the Guildhall School of Music in London during the 60s.
 I taught the guitar in schools, part-time, until I was 72.
 I still have a few private pupils, teach group singing with adults with special needs and do the occasional live performance.

 In my early 40s I returned to my "first love", the visual arts.
 I started to make models out of clay, make moulds of them in latex and silicon rubber and re-produce them in plaster.
 I also took up Yoga, following the advice of a Harley Street speech therapist.
 I had a consultation with her about my speech hesitation which worsened while I was going through a divorce.
 She said "I can't do anything for you but I suggest you take up Yoga".

 When both my children left home I started working part-time with adults with special needs.
 By this time I was involved with the Sivananda Yoga Vedanta Centre in Fulham, London.
 I took my Yoga Teachers Training Course in the Bahamas in 1998.
-I started teaching yoga at Cannons Health Club, now Nuffield Health, in the same year and am still teaching there.
-I also taught in village halls around Newbury in 1998 and taught Yoga and Meditation at Inglewood Health Farm until it closed down in 2004.
+I started teaching at Cannons Health Club, now Nuffield Health, in the same year and am still teaching there.
+I also taught in village halls around Newbury and Yoga and Meditation at Inglewood Health Farm until it closed down in 2004.
 I now teach six classes a week in the Newbury area.

 My work with special needs clients led me into the field of Mental Health.
 I started teaching at Resource in Reading in 2001.
 This is a drop in centre for supporting people whose lives have been disrupted by mental health problems.
 I also taught at Prospect Park Hospital and Reading Prison.